How to Stop Wasting Your Potential

 2. Identify the Block

+For each area of waste, name what's blocking you.
+Fear?
+Comfort?
+Environment?
+Time?
+Permission?
 Different blocks require different solutions.
 Fear needs courage.
 Comfort needs disruption.
 Environment needs change.
 Time needs priorities.
 Permission needs the realization that you already have it.

 3. Lower the Bar Dramatically

-The reason you are not acting is probably because the bar is too high.
+The reason you're not acting is probably that the bar is too high.
 You think you need to write a bestseller.
 You think you need to fill a stadium.
 You think the first step needs to be impressive.
+It doesn't.
+The first step needs to exist.

+Write 200 words.
+Teach one person.
+Lead one meeting.
+Create one thing.
+Serve one person.
 Lower the bar so far that it would be embarrassing NOT to step over it.
 Then step over it.

 4. Set a Deadline

+I'll start someday has no power.
+I'll start by March 1 has all the power.
 Pick a deadline.
 Tell someone.
 Make it concrete.
 Deadlines create accountability.
 Accountability creates action.
 Action creates momentum.

 5. Find an Environment That Demands Your Best

+If your current environment suppresses your gifts, find one that requires them.
 Join a team that needs what you carry.
 Volunteer in a context that stretches you.
 Get around people who are using their potential — their energy is contagious.
+You are the average of the five people you spend the most time with.
+If those five are burying their talents, you will too.
+If those five are deploying theirs, so will you.

-6. Start Before You Are Ready
+6. Start Before You're Ready

-Readiness is not a feeling.
-It is a decision.
+You will never feel ready.
+Moses didn't.
+David didn't.
+Gideon was literally hiding when God called him a mighty man of valour.
+Readiness is not a feeling — it is a decision.
 Decide you are ready.
 Then act accordingly.

 7. Reframe the Risk

-In 10 years, you will not regret the thing you tried and failed at.
+You think the risk is failure.
+The real risk is regret.
+Failure is temporary and instructive.
+Regret is permanent and corrosive.
+In ten years, you will not regret the thing you tried and failed at.
 You will regret the thing you never tried.
 Am I wasting my life? is a question that gets louder with every year you play small.

 What Deployed Potential Looks Like